dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/AzureAppService/DEPLOYMENT_GUIDE.md

 1. In your App Service page, find the top menu bar
 2. Click **Get publish profile** button (looks like a download icon)
-3. A file named `SecureCleanApiWaf.PublishSettings` will download
+3. A file named `CleanArchitecture.ApiTemplate.PublishSettings` will download
 4. **Save this file securely** - it contains deployment credentials
 5. **Do NOT commit this file to Git**